solana-labs/solana/docs/src/developing/runtime-facilities/sysvars.md

 ## LastRestartSlot

-The LastRestartSlot sysvar contains the slot number of the last restart (hard fork).
+The LastRestartSlot sysvar contains the slot number of the last restart or _0_ (zero) if none ever happened.

 - Address: `SysvarLastRestartS1ot1111111111111111111111`
 - Layout: